aymanrimah/aymanrimah.github.io/_publications/On the flow map of the Euler equation with free boundary.md

 ---
-title: "A geometric proof of the Quasi-linearity of the water-waves system"
+title: "On the flow map of the Euler equation withh free boundary"
 collection: publications
-permalink: /publication/On the flow map of the Euler equation withh free boundary
+permalink: /publication/On the flow map of the Euler equation with free boundary
 pubtype: 'thesis'
 venue: 'unpublished manuscript'
 date: 2021-01-01